 (iii) the author has not assigned or licensed and will not assign or license any of the rights in the Submission until the competition has concluded and a winner has been announced;

 (iv) the author is unaware that the Submission infringes any rights of any third party;

 (d) warrants that they are eligible to enter the competition;

 (e) indemnifies LetterOne, the Indigo Prize Judges, and all other persons associated with the administration of the Prize against any legal action arising from a false, incomplete or misleading warranty given in accordance with these Rules;

 (f) agrees that the Entrant may be contacted by the Judges or administrative staff to provide information in connection with the Prize both during and after the competition.

 - The Judges reserves the right to use online plagiarism checks.
 Any Submission judged to have plagiarised other work or is otherwise in breach of the aforementioned warranties will be disqualified.

-- Submissions which do not meet the conditions set out in Rules 9 and 10 will not be eligible for the Prize and will be disqualified.
+- Submissions which do not meet the conditions set out above will not be eligible for the Prize and will be disqualified.